Learning-based Multi-agent Race Strategies in Formula 1: Introduction

 \subsection{Contributions}

-This paper provides the following contributions.
-First, we develop a framework for the training and simulation of multi-agent race strategies.
-In particular, we bridge the gap between the single-agent \gls{rl} approach of \cite{fieni2025towards} and competitor-reacting agents.
-By extending the policy with an interaction module and adopting a self-play training scheme, we account for the active response of a competitor.
+We develop a framework for the training and simulation of multi-agent race strategies, by bridging the gap between the \gls{sa} \gls{rl} approach of \cite{fieni2025towards} and a game with competitor-reacting agents.
+In particular, we contribute as follows.

+First, we extend the environment of \cite{fieni2025towards} including a second agent and a model describing their physical coupling.

+Second, by augmenting the policy with an interaction module and employing a custom self-play training scheme, we generate agents able to account for the active response of a competitor.
+We observe the agents exploiting typical \gls{f1} strategies such as the \textit{undercut}.

-Second, we show that the generated agents adapt their race strategy according to the opponents, in terms of energy management, pit stops and tire compound selection.
+Third, we show the superiority of the interaction module compared to the baseline \gls{sa} policy, and that generated agents adapt their race strategy according to the opponents, in terms of energy management, pit stops and tire compound selection.

 Because the agents rely only on information available during real races, their outputs can support race strategist to improve their decision-making process.